8Speedy/Maxx/README.md

-# Bubblegum Auto Lau BETA

-# Bubblegum Auto Lau
+# Bubblegum Auto Script

-Lightweight Lua automation code for Roblox Bubblegum Simulator
+A lightweight lua automation script for Bubblegum Simulator.

 ## Features

-- **BETA**: (most) updates before push to main
+- **GUI**: Simple draggable interface with toggle controls
+- **Optimized Performance**: Efficient remote caching and fallback systems
+- **Auto Bubble**: Smart bubble blowing with keyword-based remote detection
+- **R auto input**: Automated R key pressing for game mechanics

 ## Usage
 Load the script in your Lua executor.
-A GUI will appear in the top-left corner with toggle buttons for each feature!
+A GUI will appear in the top-left corner with toggle buttons for each feature.

 ## Development
 This script serves as a foundation for game automation features and can be extended with additional functionality.

-## Support
-Sadly no support is available, make a request.